retater56/rsschool-cv/cv.md

 ### Summury

 I am 23 years old.
 Last year I graduated from the university with a degree in engineering, but the motivation in our country does not give me the opportunity to realize myself.
-At the moment, I have a great desire to realize myself as a person and prove my importance in this world.
+At the moment, I have a great desire to **realize myself** as a person and prove **my importance in this world**.
 That is why I want to master programming - for me it is an opportunity to grow professionally, to achieve all my desires, and I have a lot of them.
 For over a year now I have been studying the structure of work on my own.
 In the future, I want to become a Full-stack developer in order to know absolutely everything.

 ### Skills